univention/univention-keycloak-app/docs/keycloak-app/installation.rst

    .. warning::

-      Beware, your installation looses all custom configuration settings, custom services providers and other changes to the realm *UCS*.
+      Beware, your installation loses all custom configuration settings, custom services providers and other changes to the realm *UCS*.

    After you deleted the realm *UCS*, create the initial configuration with the